i-agrawal/machine-learning/regression/linear/README.md

 # Linear Regression

-Linear Regression want to do the Following
+Linear Regression wants to do the Following

        we have a bunch of points